Code

 And to mark the **end** we use the corresponding closing tag `</code>`.

-Block with line numbers (table layout)
+Block with line numbers and highlighting

 Long blocks